hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

 ****************

 When submitting a job with ``sbatch`` or using ``srun``, you can choose to specify the partition your job is submitted to.
-This indicates the type of your job and imposes some restrictions, but may let your job start sooner.
 When the option is omitted, your job is submitted to the default partition (**zen2**).

 CPU compute nodes